 How to Sleep Better During the Menopause

-Thankfully, there’s a multitude of ways to help improve sleep disturbances during the menopause.
+Thankfully, there’s a multitude of ways to help improve sleep disturbances during menopause.
 The 10 most popular methods are described in detail below.

 Hormone Replacement Therapy to Combat Insomnia

 For example, estrogen replacement therapy (ERT) offers menopausal women a top-up of the hormone estrogen.
-It can be administered in the form of a drug, cream, spray, injection or emulsion.
+It can be administered in the form of a drug, cream, spray, injection, or emulsion.
 Estrogen replacement therapy decreases the severity of hot flashes and night sweats.
 It may also help prevent the development of mood disorders associated with menopausal insomnia.

 In addition, to ERT, there is a combined form of HRT which contains both estrogen and progesterone.
 Combined HRT is suitable for certain women, particularly those with a uterus as it may decrease their risk of developing uterine (endometrial) cancer.

 There is quite a lot of controversy surrounding the use of HRT.
 Prior to 2002, HRT was prescribed in quite high doses.
 It’s since been discovered that high doses prescribed over the long-term put some women at an increased risk of developing certain cancers.